 5. Property that was inherited

-I have found that in order for an absentee owner to feel like a property is too much of a “PITB” (pain in the butt”) to keep, it has to be about 3 to 3 1/2 hours away from where they live.
-In my state which is Kentucky, you can get to one side of the state to the other in about 3 hours.
+I have found that for an absentee owner to feel like a property is too much of a “PITB” (pain in the butt”) to keep, it has to be about 3 to 3 1/2 hours away from where they live.
+In my state, Kentucky, you can get from one side of the state to about 3 hours.
 For that reason, I never found in-state absentee owners to be very motivated to sell.
 They can get to their property pretty quickly in most cases.